scottgallant/xaprb-src/content/blog/life-on-mobile-apps-services.md

 ### Stories and Entertainment

 I'm a paid Spotify subscriber, though due to the fact that I have a large music library that's pretty esoteric and isn't on any of the major music services, Apple Music's ability to sync my library is a must-have.
 I use Apple Music 95% of the time these days.
-I wrote previously about the encoding quality issues I had with Google Play Music.
-I think I had much the same dismal experience with Amazon Music.
+I wrote previously about the [encoding quality issues I had with Google Play Music](/blog/2016/02/21/best-itunes-mp3-format/).
+I think I remember having much the same dismal  experience with Amazon Music.
 There are other services too, such as Pandora, but none of them offers the combination of streaming, "radio," and my own library as far as I know.

 Twitter counts as an entertainment service sometimes.
 I use Tweetbot, as mentioned.
 I also use Netflix and occasionally the Amazon Movies app.
 These work a lot better on iOS than in a browser on a laptop.
 They use a lot less energy and generate much less heat.
 Sometimes I also use the IMDB app.